OvidijusParsiunas/condition-inverter/website/README.md

     <img width="100%" src="../assets/readme/gif/WEBSITE-ANIMATION-4.gif" alt="Logo">
 </p>

-Condition Inverter has been designed to invert conditional syntax within if statements, ternary operarators, conditional assignments and many more!
+Condition Inverter is designed to invert conditional syntax within if statements, ternary operarators, conditional assignments and many more!
 It can also be used with html templates!

 ## Theory